-See how artists and scientists view the natural world in 110 images from the Museum's collection in the Images of Nature gallery.
+See how artists and scientists view the natural world in more than 100 images from the Museum's collection in the Images of Nature gallery.

-Spanning 350 years, historic prints, watercolours and paintings hang alongside modern images created by scientists, imaging specialists, photographers and micro-CT scanners.
+Historic prints, watercolours and paintings spanning 350 years hang alongside modern images created by scientists, imaging specialists, photographers and micro-CT scanners.

 Star specimens and exhibits

-- interactive screens, where you can explore lots of artworks
+- interactive screens, where you can explore a variety of artworks

 - a drawing wall, where you can contribute your own picture